davidjosipovic/davidjosipovic/README.md

 # Welcome to My GitHub Profile!

 Hey there!
 I'm a Web Developer with expertise in HTML, CSS, and JavaScript.
-I also have hands-on experience in Node.js, React, Express.js, Bootstrap and all a lot of databases.
+I also have hands-on experience in Node.js, React, Express.js, Bootstrap and a lot of databases.
 In addition to that, I possess proficiency in Python and C++.
 I'm passionate about building web applications and creating seamless user experiences.

 ## Skills